panpen-tim/indigenous-health-disparities-analysis/README.md

 ## 🔧 Generating Graphics for README

-To generate the graphics shown in this README, run the following code chunks from the RMD file:
+To generate the graphics shown in the README, run the following code chunks from the RMD file:
 ```r
 # MFA Plot
 ggsave("figures/mfa_analysis.png", mfa_plot, width=10, height=6, dpi=300)